Skip to content

 Specialist advice or support (for example from CAMHS) should be sought.

-Serious or persistent self harming or attempted suicide must be notified immediately to the home's manager and the relevant social worker notified within 1 working day - the social worker should be consulted and consideration given to whether a Child Protection Referral should be made, if so, see Safeguarding Children and Young People and Referring Safeguarding Concerns Procedure.
+The social worker should give consideration to whether a Child Protection Referral should be made, if so, see Safeguarding Children and Young People and Referring Safeguarding Concerns Procedure.

 Consideration should be given as to whether the incident is a Notifiable Event, see Notification of Serious Events Procedure.